sw-3/academic-credentialing/README.md

 ## TODO
 There are some things that still need done, or at least could be done to improve this work.
 - Refactor the components because there is so much repeated code on the front end.
-- The "issue" form should allow entry of all the metadata, create the json file and upload it to IPFS before minting the credential.
-This would make it much easier to get the credential data created and moved to IPFS, and would be more like the real-world process would work.
 - Create a "Register School" form/tab.
 It would only be viewable by the deployer of the contracts, and allow accounts to be registered as schools with an easy form.
+- Easier cretion of the credential and metadata.
+    - The "issue" form could allow entry of all the metadata, create the json file and upload it to IPFS before minting the credential.
+This would require a stable IPFS node.
+    - Could have a new "create credential metadata" form.
+This would enforce having all required values, and would allow saving the metadata json file.
+The school would then make it available at a URI location before issuing the credential.